talon-one/TalonOne.cs/docs/ManagementApi.md

 # **UpdateCouponBatch**
 > void UpdateCouponBatch (int applicationId, int campaignId, UpdateCouponBatch body)

-Update a batch of coupons
+Update coupons

-Update a batch of coupons.
-You can find the `batchId` in the **Coupons** view of your Application in the Campaign Manager or by using [List coupons](#operation/getCouponsWithoutTotalCount).
+Update all coupons of an campaign, or a specific batch of coupons.
+You can find the `batchId` in the **Coupons** view of your Application in the Campaign Manager or by using [List coupons](#operation/getCouponsWithoutTotalCount).  **Important**: - Only send sequential requests to this endpoint. - Requests to this endpoint timeout after 30 minutes.
+If you hit a timeout, reach out to our support team.
 To update a specific coupon, use [Update coupon](#operation/updateCoupon).

 ### Example
 ```csharp